 GivingTuesday is a global day of giving celebrated across the world.
-In 2020 over $2 billion dollars were donated to US nonprofits by 34.8 million people on GivingTuesday.
+In 2022 over $3.1 billion dollars were donated to US nonprofits on GivingTuesday.
 Any nonprofit and member of your community can take part in GivingTuesday.

 What is GivingTuesday?

 GivingTuesday is a day to encourage people to do good.
 Every nonprofit can take part in GivingTuesday.
 Nonprofits run social media campaigns and host in-person events on GivingTuesday.
 Participants will donate to their favorite organization, share social messages, and/or volunteer.
 There are no limitations to how you or your supporters celebrate GivingTuesday.

 In 2023 GivingTuesday will take place on Tuesday, November 28, 2023.

 Since its inception in 2012, GivingTuesday has taken place the Tuesday after Thanksgiving in the United States.
 With Black Friday and Cyber Monday driving high consumer traffic, GivingTuesday aims for people to give back.

 How Should My Nonprofit Prepare for GivingTuesday?

 GivingTuesday’s website has a ton of resources to help you get started.
 But we will break it down for you here as well.
 GivingTuesday can work in harmony with your annual appeal.
 So anything you do to get ready for the giving season will help with GivingTuesday.